-When Andrew McConnell first took over the Builders Arms Hotel with business partners Anthony Hammond and head chef Josh Murphy, they asked their friends what they wanted to see on a pub menu.
+When Andrew McConnell, publican Anthony Hammond and head chef Josh Murphy first took over Melbourne’s Builders Arms Hotel, they asked their friends what they wanted to see on a pub menu.
 The answer: pie.

-The Builders Arms Hotel breaks away from the predictable beef option by serving this aromatic fish pie.
-"Writing a menu for a pub was something really new to both of us" says Murphy.
-"We were trying to work out how to incorporate a fish dish into the menu and we'd always toyed with the idea of a fish pie."
+“Writing a menu for a pub was something really new to both of us,” says Murphy.
+“We were trying to work out how to incorporate a fish dish into the menu and we’d always toyed with the idea of a fish pie.”

 1 packet puff pastry (or enough to cover your chosen dishes)